person looking frustrated at computer

 How to get a replacement fare

-When it's a high profile instance of an airline going out of business, sometimes other airlines will step up to help with discounted fares for stranded passengers.
-But when it’s case of an airline simply discontinuing a route, it’s up to you to find a replacement flight, if you still want to take the trip.
+When it's a high-profile instance of an airline going out of business, sometimes other airlines will step up to help with discounted fares for stranded passengers.
+But when it’s the case of an airline simply discontinuing a route, it’s up to you to find a replacement flight if you still want to take the trip.

 Depending on how much time you have until your trip, you could wait to see if another great deal pops up.
 If it’s closer to your trip, though, you may need to act fast.
-Good last-minute deals are a thing of the past; the best fares for international flights are found 2-8 months in advance (and even farther in advance for peak season).
+Good last-minute deals are a thing of the past; the best fares for international flights are found 2–8 months in advance (and even farther in advance for peak season) in what we call the Goldilocks Window.
 As your date of departure approaches, prices will start to rise.

-We recommend using the Greek Islands Trick: focus on getting the cheapest flight across the ocean to the continent you want to visit, and then connect to your final destination on a cheap regional flight.
-For example, if your flight from Las Vegas to Paris was canceled, look at flights from Las Vegas to any other city in Europe.
-Most of the continent is a cheap flight away from Paris.
+We recommend using the Greek Islands Trick: Focus on getting the cheapest flight across the ocean to the continent you want to visit, and then connect to your final destination on a cheap regional flight.
+For example, if your flight from Las Vegas to Barcelona was canceled, look at flights from Las Vegas to any other city in Europe.
+Most of the continent is a cheap flight away from Barcelona.

 You can also do this closer to home.
-If your flight from Minneapolis to Mexico City is no longer running, you could look for cheap flights to Mexico City from hubs like Chicago or Denver and then hop a regional budget flight to one of those cities to connect to your international departure.
+If your flight from Minneapolis to Mexico City is no longer running, you could look for cheap flights to Mexico City from hubs like Chicago or Denver, and then take a repositioning flight on a regional budget airline to one of those cities to connect to your international departure.

 >> Read more about the Greek Islands Trick here.